History of Czech civilian firearms possession: Firearms becoming primary weapons

 The first true engagement where firearms played primary role happened a month later during the Battle of Kutná Hora. Žižka positioned his severely outnumbered forces between the town of Kutná Hora that pledged allegiance to the Hussite cause and the main camp of the enemy, leaving supplies in the well defended town.
-However, as the Crusaders conducted unsuccessful cavalry charge against the Hussite forces on 21 December, uprising of ethnic German townsmen led the town into Catholic control.
-This left Hussite wagon fort squeezed between the town and the main enemy camp consisted of the best professional warriors from 30 countries that the Crusader force could assemble.
+However, as the Crusaders conducted unsuccessful cavalry charge against the Hussite forces on 21 December, an uprising of ethnic minority German townsmen handed the town into Catholic control.
+This left the Hussite wagon fort squeezed between the fortified town and the main enemy camp, which consisted of the best professional warriors from 30 countries that the Crusader force could assemble.

-In late night between 21 and 22 December 1421, Žižka ordered attack against enemy's main camp.
-Czech Hussite militia conducted the attack against the multinational professional army by gradually moving wagon wall.
+Late in night between 21 and 22 December 1421, Žižka ordered a break out charge directly through the enemy's main camp.
+Czech Hussite militia conducted the attack against the multinational professional army by gradually moving the wagon wall.
 Instead of usual infantry raids beyond the wagons, the attack relied mainly on use of ranged weapons from the moving war wagons.
 Nighttime use of firearms proved extremely effective not only practically but also psychologically.

-1421 marked not only change in importance of firearms from auxiliary to primary weapons of Hussite militia, but also establishment by Čáslav diet of formal legal duty of all inhabitants to obey call to arms of elected provisional Government.
-For the first time in medieval European history, this was not put in place in order to fulfill duties to a feudal lord or to the church, but in order to participate in defense of the country.
+1421 marked not only a change in the importance of firearms from auxiliary to primary weapons of Hussite militia, but also the establishment by the Čáslav diet of a formal legal duty of all inhabitants to obey the call to arms of elected provisional Government.
+For the first time in medieval European history, this was not put in place in order to fulfill duties to a feudal lord or to the church, but in order to participate in the defense of the country.

 Firearms design underwent fast development during the hussite wars and their civilian possession became a matter of course throughout the war as well as after its end in 1434.
 The word used for one type of hand held firearm used by the Hussites, píšťala, later found its way through German and French into English as the term pistol.
 Name of a cannon used by the Hussites, the houfnice, gave rise to the English term, "howitzer" (houf meaning crowd for its intended use of shooting stone and iron shots against massed enemy forces).
 Other types of firearms commonly used by the Hussites included hákovnice, an infantry weapon heavier than píšťala, and yet heavier tarasnice (fauconneau).
 As regards artillery, apart from houfnice Hussites employed bombarda (mortar) and dělo (cannon).